Does this test have other names?

 include "downers," "benzos," "nerve pills," "candy," and "tranks."
 Chronic abuse of

 benzodiazepines can lead to addiction.
-Using these medicines with other depressants
+Using these medicines with other depressants,

-like alcohol can be fatal.
+such as alcohol can be fatal.

 Why do I need this test?